Al-Amer/recipe-book/README.md

 # recipe-book exercise during WBS Coding School

+## Project Overview

+A Webpage wich:

+-   contains the content from mealDB https://www.themealdb.com/
+-   stored in a postgreSQL database hosted on neon
+-   displays that data on a webpage
+-   allows simple searching for specific name in database
+-   allow simple user registration and authentication

+## Roadmap

+-   implementing all FR's from WBS
+-   further enhancements
+    -   search page?
+    -   general styling acoss Webpage

 ## Project Requirements

 | ID     | Functional Requirement     | Description                                                                                                   | Status         |